 The new crypto infrastructure bill created uproar in the crypto community over the last several weeks, as the bill introduced reporting requirements for the vaguely defined crypto “brokers.”
-The bill’s broad definition of brokers could include not only reporting requirements from websites that enable decentralized finance, or DeFi, but could be interpreted to include those same requirements for cryptocurrency hardware storage providers, such as cold storage wallets.
+The bill’s broad definition of brokers could include not only reporting requirements from websites that enable decentralized finance, or DeFi, but could be interpreted to include those same requirements for crypto hardware storage providers, such as cold storage wallets.

 DeFi is the fastest growing segment of the crypto industry, as developers are building cutting-edge solutions to decentralizing the financial services industry.
 Within the DeFi space, users can find decentralized solutions to lending, swaps, insurance, derivatives, synthetic traditional assets, and hopefully much more in the future.